TACC/filemanager/README.md

 # Overview

-The TeraGrid File Manager (TGFM) started out as a portlet adaptation of the SJTU GridFTP GUI Client(SGGC).
+The XSEDE File Manager (XFM) started out as a portlet adaptation of the SJTU GridFTP GUI Client(SGGC).
 The SGGC is a Java desktop application providing graphical GridFTP access to resources.
 It is currently listed as a Globus Incubator project with downloads available http://dev.globus.org/wiki/Incubator/SGGC.
 After porting the project to an applet and several months of interal review, the original SGGC interface